KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 ### AWS Organizations Best Practices

 - Always MFA root account.
-- Always string and complex password on root account.
+- Always use a long and complex password on root account.
 - **Paying account should be used for billing purposes only.** Do not deploy resources on paying account.

 ### CloudTrail